Matthew Elliott (rugby league)

 Matthew Elliott (born 8 December 1964) is an Australian professional rugby league football coach, commentator and former player.
 He has previously coached in the NRL with the Canberra Raiders, Penrith Panthers and the New Zealand Warriors, as well the Bradford Bulls in the Super League and the United States national team.
-Elliott is currently the Assistant Coach at the St. George Illawarra Dragons.

 Playing career

 Born on Thursday Island, Elliott grew up in Townsville in far north Queensland.

 Elliott played for Bondi United and was an Eastern Suburbs Roosters lower grade player.

-He played two seasons with French club, Le Pontet, winning the league and cup double in 1987-88.

-Between 1989 and 1992 Elliott played 61 games for the St. George Dragons.
-At the end of the 1992 NSWRL season Elliott played for the Dragons off the bench in their grand final loss against the Brisbane Broncos.
+Between 1989 and 1992, Elliott played 61 games for the St. George Dragons.
+At the end of the 1992 NSWRL season, Elliott played for the Dragons off the bench in their grand final loss against the Brisbane Broncos.

 Coaching career

-Injury cut Elliotts playing career short and he became an assistant to Brian Smith at the Dragons.
+Injury cut Elliott's playing career short and he became an assistant to Brian Smith at the Dragons.

 Bradford Bulls

 Elliott followed Smith to the Bradford Bulls in 1996, before taking over as head coach.
-Elliott won the Super League title in his first season.
-In 1997 and 1999 he was named the Super League coach of the Year.
-He coached the Bradford Bulls to the 1999 Super League Grand Final which was lost to St. Helens.
+Elliott won the Super League title in his first season in 1997.
+He coached the Bulls to the 1999 Super League Grand Final which was lost to St. Helens.
+He also coached the Bulls to a Challenge Cup win in 2000.